 BEST HIGH SCHOOL PHYSICS STUDENT RESOURCES

-For best high school physics student resources to reinforce and supplement instruction (especially Modeling Instruction), below is a list of websites recommended by teachers of first-year physics students, including AP and DE.
-(Updated in May 2015; compiled by Jane Jackson)
+For best high school physics student resources to reinforce and supplement instruction (especially Modeling Instruction), below is a list of websites recommended by teachers of first-year physics students, including AP and Dual Enrollment.
+(Updated in October 2018; compiled by Jane Jackson)

 Use them to REINFORCE learning in the classroom, not before classroom instruction.
 Otherwise, students are tempted to memorize, rather than think and reason.

 Note: we do NOT recommend the KhanAcademy, because high school physics teachers and college physics faculty report 1) major errors in physics content, 2) ineffective pedagogy.

 See Frank Noschese’s blog for evidence: http://fnoschese.wordpress.com/tag/khan-academy/

 Tutorials by Tom Henderson, a high school physics teacher at Glenbrook South High School in Glenview, Illinois.
 Also interactive question/answer sets, Shockwave simulations, tips for teachers, narrated demonstrations, lab manuals.
 A Physics Front "Elite Choice".

 [Modeler Marc Reif wrote in 2014, “The website is, I think, a useful resource for students, even though it does not follow the modeling units or consistently use the same notations and structure as modeling.”]